Capability or control. That’s the trade-off most organisations accept when they deploy AI.

 Most organisations I work with are stuck in one of two positions.
 Either they’ve deployed AI agents with minimal governance and are hoping nothing goes wrong.
 Or they’ve locked AI down so tightly that it delivers a fraction of its potential value.

 The provable boundary approach resolves that tension.
-You define the operating envelope, the Aegis Kernel enforces it, and inside that envelope your agents operate with the full autonomy the business case requires.
+You define the operating envelope, the enforcement layer holds it, and inside that envelope your agents operate with the full autonomy the business case requires.
 You don’t choose between capability and control.
 You get both.

 For organisations deploying hundreds or thousands of agents across operations, compliance, customer service, and decision support, this is not incremental.
 It is the difference between an AI program that scales and one that stalls at pilot stage because nobody can answer the governance question.